 Available in various colors, designs, sizes, and shapes, these tiles are also available in natural prints like wood, concrete, and stone.
 Matte-finished outdoor porcelain tiles for the patio are best as they provide more grip and reduce the risk of slipping while giving a subtle finish.

 Low Maintenance and Budget Friendly Ceramic Tiles

-Hard ceramic tiles that have been okayed for outdoor use can be excellent choices for your patio or deck.
-While ceramic tiles may score lower on durability compared to other materials on this list, like porcelain, for instance, a light-use patio can easily be decorated using traditional ceramic floor tiles.
+Hard ceramic tiles that have been okayed for outdoor use can be excellent for your patio or deck.
+At the same time, ceramic tiles may score lower on durability than other materials on this list, like porcelain; for instance, a light-use patio can easily be decorated using traditional ceramic floor tiles.